mehmetkose/react-websocket/README.md

 #### onMessage

 **required**
-The callback function that is called when data has been received.
+The callback called when data is received.
+Data is `JSON.parse`'d

 #### debug

 default: **false**
 Set to **true** to see console logging

+#### reconnect

+**optional**
+If set to a number `n` of seconds, will try to re-establish the connection after a random `[0..n]` seconds delay until successful.
+If unset, there will be no automatic reconnection.